 If the Bureau of Labor Statistics reports that the rate of inflation is 2%, raises in tens of millions of jobs will be based on that number.
 In today’s job market, a pay increase of 3% or 4% is considered a big win.
-The 2% is much more common.
+But 2% is much more common.
 Employers cite the official inflation statistics as the basis of their raises.

 But if the real rate of inflation is 4%, and you only get a raise of 2%, your pay has actually declined by 2% in real terms.
-Over 10 years, your real income will have declined by 20%.
+Over 10 years, your real income will have declined by more than 20%.

 John Williams of Shadow Government Statistics has been tracking inflation based on the way it was calculated in the early 1980s.
 That was when the government began employing various techniques to minimize the number.
 His tracking, which I believe to be fairly accurate, shows the real rate of inflation has been running 2% to 4% above the official rate for the past 15 years or more.

 This sounds like the stuff of conspiracy theories, but it perfectly explains why so many households feel so financially squeezed.
-Their raises are based on the official underreported inflation rate, while their actual cost of living is based on real-world inflation – which never gets reported.
+Their raises are based on the official under-reported inflation rate, while their actual cost of living is based on real-world inflation – which never gets reported.

 Once again, it’s a win for employers.